 After consulting on the draft in Nov.
-2022, China National Medical Products Administration (NMPA) released the Administrative Rules on Supervising Drug Marketing Authorization Holder as the Main Entity to Fulfill Responsibilities Drug Quality (hereafter referred to as the Rules) on Dec.
-29, 2022.
-The Rules will take effect on March 1, 2023.
+2022, China implements Administrative Rules on Supervising Drug Marketing Authorization Holder as the Main Entity to Fulfill Responsibilities for Drug Quality (hereafter referred to as the Rules) from Mar.
+1, 2023.

 The Rules applies to MAHs in China, requiring them to

 - obey the Drug Administration Law and relevant laws & regulations;

 - comply with Good Manufacturing Practices (GMP), Good Supply Practices (GSP), Good Pharmacovigilance Practices (GVP);

 - establish and improve the drug quality management system;